 - InftyReader is optical character recognition (OCR) software.
 It converts printed documents or PDF files, including mathematical notation and tables, back into computer-recognizable text and symbols.
 It can output the results in various formats including LaTeX, which DBT can import.
 The use of InftyReader requires a high-resolution scanner (400 or 600 dpi).
 InftyReader information is available at http://www.sciaccess.net/en/InftyReader/index.html.

-Installing SWIFT adds a Braille Tab to the ribbon interface in MS Word.
-This is shown on the top right of the above graphic.
+As shown above, installing SWIFT adds a Braille tab to the ribbon interface in MS Word.
 Upon opening the Braille tab, your first step should be to open the Options dialog.

-In the Options dialog, you can check "BANA" as your User type.
-This configures the U/I to the optimal set of controls.
+In the Options dialog, you can check "BANA" as your User Type.
+This configures the ribbon to the optimal set of controls.

-Once you set the User Type, you will see that the left-most option in the Braille tab is Choose Template, which provides a choice of four BANA templates according to the Braille rules and math code you wish to use.
-Choosing one replaces the "Normal" Word template with a template that contains styles appropriate for braille production.
+Once you set the User Type, you will see that the left-most option in the Braille tab is Choose Template, which provides a choice of BANA templates according to the Braille rules and math code you wish to use.
+Choosing one replaces the default Word template (Normal.dot) with a template that contains styles appropriate for braille production.

-Producing UEB text with Nemeth Code is explained in detail on this page.
+Producing UEB text with Nemeth Code is explained in detail in the topic, Nemeth Code in UEB.

 Producing UEB Text with UEB Math

-Producing UEB text with UEB Math is addressed on this page.
+Producing UEB text with UEB Math is addressed in the topic on UEB Math.

 Mathematical Braille to Print

-The following topics describe some ways this translation can be done:
+The last two sub-topics in this section describe ways this translation can be done.